caring/go-packages/pkg/logging/README.md

 ### Pretty Printing

-The development logger outputs logs in a format usable by (this tool)[https://github.com/maoueh/zap-pretty].
+The development logger outputs logs in a format usable by [this tool](https://github.com/maoueh/zap-pretty).

 First brew install it
 ```bash